MAGIC-AI4Med/Deep-DxSearch/README.md

 uv pip install "sglang[all]>=0.5.0rc0"
 ```

-A quick test can be conducted during the training of DiagRL:
+A quick test can be conducted during the training of Deep-DxSearch:

 ```python
 # A quick test